robertavaltorta/robertavaltorta.github.io/content/projects/workplace dehumanization/index.md

 #### Awards

-For this line of research, I was awarded the "Young Talents 2023" award, conferred by the [University of Milano-Bicocca](https://en.unimib.it/) and the [Accademia Nazionale dei Lincei](https://www.lincei.it/en).
+For this line of research, I was honored with the "Young Talents 2023" award, conferred by the [University of Milano-Bicocca](https://en.unimib.it/) and the [Accademia Nazionale dei Lincei](https://www.lincei.it/en).